2024 Workshops and Bee Classes

 - Predicting the future of the hive – comb evaluation, calculating growth, diagnosing stress in the colony.

 - Building a personal management system – information useful for local decision making.
 Recordkeeping & knowledge-based planning.

-Cost: This program only $50. (included in complete Starting in Beekeeping class)
+Cost: This program only $50.
+Included in full course.

 3. Starting in Beekeeping #3.
-Beekeeper Tasks and Basics of Colony Management – Sunday April 25th, 6 -7:30 PM – appropriate for all beekeepers.
+Beekeeper Tasks and Basics of Colony Management – Sunday May 5th, 5:30 -7:00 PM – Zoom meeting appropriate for all beekeepers.

 Topics focus on common tasks and challenges for beekeepers.
 These include inspecting colonies, diagnosing disease, swarm prevention, Queen evaluation, and corrective options to improve colony survival.

 4. Installing Nucs, introducing Queens, and the care and feeding of the New Colony.
-Date TBA.
+Date TBA on the weekend the bees arrive.
 1 – 3:30 PM.
 Appropriate for all Beekeepers.